 Sue & Ali met on the TGO Challenge in 2006 and a few years and a lot of backpacking trips later the idea of a joint venture was hatched and "Mrs Os’ Hostel" became a reality.
 Both have walked from Land's End to John O'Groats - Ali in 1990 and Sue in 2010 - in addition to numerous long-distance paths and many Munros, Corbetts and Grahams.
 They remain heavily involved with the TGO Challenge.
 Having become route vetters for the Event in 2012 they took over as coordinators in 2014.
-One of them participates every May whilst the other runs Challenge Control and helps Neil with the hostel when Challengers pass through.
+One of them participates every May whilst the other runs Challenge Control and helps with the hostel when Challengers pass through.
 We usually offer hot drinks and homemade cakes in support of Cairngorm Mountain Rescue during the Challenge.
-Backpacking and wild camping remain a passion for both and they are grateful their husbands are happy to run the hostel when they escape to the hills!
+Backpacking and wild camping remain a passion for us.

 Adrian is also a keen hill walker but prefers a comfy bed at the end of the day and the chance to "rehydrate" in the pub.
 He loves wildlife and enjoys a lazy afternoon birdwatching or a more strenuous one playing tennis.